Newcastle KB United: Colours and badge

 Newcastle KB United played in traditional Newcastle colours of emerald, white and cinnamon but later changed to match the KB brand to their strip and played in predominantly yellow with a red and black trim.

 Stadium

-Newcastle International Sports Centre now known as Energy Austria Stadium was the home ground of Newcastle KB United.
+Newcastle International Sports Centre now known as McDonald Jones Stadium, was the home ground of Newcastle KB United.
 It had a western stand and a circular playing area surrounded by a hill.

 Supporters

 Newcastle KB United set many crowd records during their time in the NSL holding the record for the largest crowd to a domestic game in this country until the formation of the A-league.
 This record was 18,367 against Sydney Olympic in April 1979, a year when their average home crowd exceeded 10,000.

 The local vocal support was known as "The Rowdies" and they created a great atmosphere from deep in the heart of the Western grandstand in what was known affectionately as 'The Red Section'.

 ~ NSL divided into 2 conferences with Newcastle Adamstown Rosebud in the Northern Conference.